matrix-org/rageshake/docs/api.md

 ### Error codes

 - `RS_UNKNOWN` is a catch-all error when the appliation does not have a specific error.
-- `RS_METHOD_NOT_ALLOWED` is reported when you have used the wrong method for a service.
+- `RS_METHOD_NOT_ALLOWED` is reported when you have used the wrong method for an endpoint.
 E.g. GET instead of POST.
 - `RS_DISALLOWED_APP` is reported when a report was rejected due to the report being sent from an unsupported app (see the `allowed_app_names` config option).
 - `RS_BAD_HEADER` is reported when a header was not able to be parsed, such as `Content-Length`.
 - `RS_CONTENT_TOO_LARGE` is reported when the reported content size is too large.
 - `RS_BAD_CONTENT` is reported when the reports content could not be parsed.
-- `RS_REJECTED` is is reported when the submission could be understood but was rejected by `rejection_conditions`.
+- `RS_REJECTED` is reported when the submission could be understood but was rejected by `rejection_conditions`.
   This is the default value, see below for more information.

 In addition to these error codes, the configuration allows application developers to specify specific error codes